Phobetor/allegro-php/docs/Api/OfferManagementApi.md

 Modification command summary

 Use this resource to find out how many offers were edited within one {commandId}.
 You will receive a summary with a number of successfully edited offers and errors.
+Read more: <a href=\"../../tutorials/jak-zarzadzac-ofertami-7GzB2L37ase#jak-dodac-lub-edytowac-opcje-promowania-na-wielu-ofertach\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-process-list-of-offers-m09BKA5v8H3#how-to-add-or-change-promo-options-in-multiple-offers\" target=\"_blank\">EN</a>.

 ### Example